cloudfoundry-attic/cf-release/example_manifests/README.md

 - Replace REPLACE_WITH_DIRECTOR_ID in the example manifest with the bosh director id (return by running "bosh status --uuid")
 - Replace REPLACE_WITH_BOSH_SECURITY_GROUP in the example manifest with the security group created for microbosh

-## Create a NAT Machine in the bosh subnet
+## Create a NAT Gateway in the bosh subnet
-- Click on "EC2" from the Amazon Web Services Dashboard
+- Click on "NAT Gateways" from the VPC Dashboard
-- Click "Launch Instance"
-- Click "Community AMIs"
-- Search for "amzn-ami-vpc-nat"
-- Select "amzn-ami-vpc-nat-pv-2014.09.1.x86_64-ebs"
-- Select "m1.small"
-- Click "Next: Configure Instance Details"
+- Click "Create NAT Gateway"
 - Fill in
-  - Network: microbosh
   - Subnet: microbosh
-  - Auto-assign Public IP: Enable
-- Click "Next: Add Storage"
-  - If asked to choose boot volume for instance, select the "Continue with Magnetic..." option.
-- Click "Next: Tag Instance"
-- Enter "NAT" for the Name value
-- Click "Next: Configure Security Group"
+  - Click "Create New EIP"
-- Click "Create a new security group"
+- Click "Create a NAT Gateway"
-- Fill in
-  - Security group name: nat
-  - Description: NAT Security Group
-  - Type: All traffic
-  - Protocol: All
-  - Port Range: 0 - 65535
-  - Source: Custom IP / 10.0.16.0/24
-- Click "Review and Launch"
-- Click "Launch"
-- Use the existing bosh key pair
-- Click "Launch Instances"
-- Click "View Instances"
-- Select the NAT instance in the Instances list
-- Click "Actions" => "Networking" => "Change Source/Dest.
-Check."
-- Click "Yes, Disable"

 ## Create New Subnet For Cloud Foundry Deployment
 - Click on "Subnets" from the VPC Dashboard